wolberine/docs/markdown/reference/dash/sdk.md

 #### .connect()

 Connects to the specified network.
+This will also broadcast the `network.connected` event.

 **Parameters:** None

 #### .disconnect()

 Disconnect from an active network.
+This will also broadcast the `network.disconnected` event.

 **Parameters:** None